 |They make great family dogs!
 Aussiedors love to be with their people.
 They are very social, very loving dogs who stick close to their owners and their families.||They shed a lot.
 Aussiedors produce a ton of hair, and they are not hypoallergenic dogs.
 Constant grooming is needed to reduce the sheer amount of hair that they produce.|

-Depending on whether the parent was a mini Australian Shepherd or not, Aussiedors are small-to-medium-sized dogs when full grown.
+Depending on whether the parent was a mini Australian Shepherd or not, Aussiedors are small-to-medium-sized dogs when fully grown.
 They can be heavier set like a Laborador, or leaner like an Australian Shephard.

 |Female Height||18-23 inches|

 |Female Weight||40-70lbs full grown|